Nisha-codes/Expert-events/README.md

 ```

-You should be able to visit your app at your laravel app base url e.g  http://localhost:5000
+You should be able to visit your app at http://localhost:5000

 ## Assumptions/Suggestions/Decisions
 While creating the app the following Assumptions/Decisions were made